bnnadi/confida-service/docs/CLOUD_DEPLOYMENT_GUIDE.md

    - Go to [railway.app](https://railway.app)
    - Sign in with GitHub
    - Click "Deploy from GitHub repo"
-   - Select your InterviewIQ repository
+   - Select your Confida repository

 2. **Add Services**:
    - **PostgreSQL** (automatic)